boringbm/InputHelper.wiki./[Hooks]-Low-level-keyboard-hook.md

 KeyboardHook.Dispose()
 ```

-**NOTE:** It is recommended that you keep the hook variable at class-level and dispose it when you no longer need it.
+**NOTE:** It is recommended that you keep the hook variable at class-level, and dispose it when you no longer need it.

 ```vb.net
 Dim KeyboardHook As InputHelper.Hooks.KeyboardHook